-This OIG Annual Plan identifies mandated and discretionary assignment topics continuing from FY 2020, mandated and discretionary assignments scheduled to start during FY 2021, and tentative future projects.
+This OIG Annual Plan identifies mandated and discretionary assignment topics continuing from FY 2019, mandated and discretionary assignments scheduled to start during FY 2020, and tentative FY 2021 and FY 2022 projects.
 Additionally, the OIG performs unanticipated work based on legislative mandates and hotline complaints.
 It is important that we remain flexible to address these and other priorities as they arise.

-Notwithstanding the challenges associated with navigating the new normal associated with COVID-19, the OIG remains committed to implementing this plan through audits, evaluations and investigations in compliance with the WSSC Inspector General Act of 2018, and applicable professional auditing and investigation standards.
+The OIG is committed to implementing this plan through audits, evaluations and investigations in compliance with the WSSC Inspector General Act of 2018, and applicable professional auditing and investigation standards.
 I encourage a review of the OIG website, www.WSSCWater.com/OIG, to view OIG reports implementing this Annual Plan.
 We welcome feedback on the quality and value of our products and services.

-Criteria used to support the aims identified in the OIG Annual Plan include goals and objectives articulated in the WSSC Water FY 2021 Strategic Plan, results of OIG risk assessments conducted across WSSC Water programs and operations based on prior OIG work, and priorities identified by our stakeholders.
+Criteria used to support the aims identified in the OIG Annual Plan include goals and objectives articulated in the WSSC Water FY 2020 Strategic Plan, results of OIG risk assessments conducted across WSSC Water programs and operations based on prior OIG work, and priorities identified by our stakeholders.

 Arthur A. Elkins, Jr.

-Arthur A. Elkins, Jr. Inspector General
+Arthur A. Elkins, Jr.

+Inspector General

-&lt;sup>1 See Maryland Annotated Code, Public Utilities Article, § 17-605.
+1 Maryland Public Utility Article, Title 16, § 17-605